noplur/easy-e-commerce-backend/README.md

 ### The database models include Category, Product with a reference to the Category model's id, Tag, and ProductTag with a reference to the product model's id and the tag model's id.
 In addition to completing the API routes to perform RESTful CRUD operations, I executed the association methods to create relationships between: Product belongs to Category, Category has many Product models, Product belongs to many Tag models, and Tag belongs to many Product models.

 #### To use Easy E-Commerce Backend, clone the [app](https://github.com/noplur/easy-e-commerce-backend), use Terminal to go to the Easy E-Commerce Backend's root directory.
 Navigate to the MySQL shell and type "mysql -u root -p".
 Enter the prompt for your password and execute the following command: "source db/schema.sql".
-Typing in "show databases" should ensure the database was created.
-Then enter "quit", "npm run seed" and "npm start".
+Typing in "show databases" should ensure the database is created.
+Then enter "quit", followed by "npm run seed" and finally "npm start".
 From there the API routes can be carried out through Insomnia Core.

 ### The Easy E-Commerce Backend walk-through video can be viewed here: https://drive.google.com/file/d/11Wv3wtgieue3e2xZlY02wTh8k0L9qfWZ/view